core-wg/href/draft-ietf-core-href.md

 half of RFC 3986.

-This document defines the *Constrained Resource Identifier (CRI)* by constraining URIs to a simplified subset and serializing their components in [Concise Binary Object Representation (CBOR)](#RFC8949) instead of a sequence of characters.
+This document defines the *Constrained Resource Identifier (CRI)* by constraining URIs to a simplified subset and representing their components in [Concise Binary Object Representation (CBOR)](#RFC8949) instead of a sequence of characters.
 This allows typical operations on URI references such as parsing,